-Buying a home in Brampton is becoming more and more challenging as inventory is at an all time low with prices increasing at an unprecedented rate.
+Buying a house in Brampton is becoming more and more challenging as inventory is at an all-time low with prices increasing at an unprecedented rate.

 It is not unusual for a property to be shown to more than six prospective buyers within hours of being listed.
 What’s more, sellers are holding off offers to increase the likelihood of multiple offers.
-Added to this, the common practice of bully offers – buyers (and their Agent) registering an offer before the agreed upon date, at a price higher than listed price, with a very short irrevocable date.
+Added to this, is the common practice of bully offers – buyers (and their Agents) registering an offer before the agreed-upon date, at a price higher than the listed price, with a very short irrevocable date.

 Get a Mortgage Pre-approval